 Sites for federally protected species are reported based on the distances for each species listed in the Biological Opinion and/or Biological Assessment used in compliance with the Endangered Species Act (ESA).
 Each species has a different critical distance to treatment sites and those distances are listed under the 'protection measures' for the species in the ESA documents.
-In addition to the documents addressing sensitive sites, if E&T species are in a project area, provide the names of the species and the protection measures agreed on with the Fish and Wildlife Service or the National Marine Fisheries Service (the Services).
-This information is often included in the EA prepared by the local program.
+In addition to the documents addressing sensitive sites, if E&T species are in a project area, program managers must provide the names of the species and the protection measures agreed on with the Fish and Wildlife Service or the National Marine Fisheries Service (the Services) to PPQ - Environmental Compliance.